Everyone is talking about customer first strategies and why they are important. However walking the talk is a different matter!

-If you think that any of these reasons apply to your own organisation, then you must read this post.
+If you think that any of these reasons applies to your own organisation, then you must read this post.
 It contains answers to solve each of the issues.
 Invaluable!

 Despite moves to flat organisational structures, open-offices and social areas in work today, silos seem to be as strong as ever!
 And yet silos cost businesses a fortune in wasted effort and investments.
-Suppliers are unlikely to tell you when you have already bought a report – I found this was the case of one report an amazing 26 times for one of my clients!
+Suppliers are unlikely to tell you when you have already bought a report.
+I found this was the case for one of my clients, that had bought the same report an amazing 26 times!
+They wasted millions just because their organisation was siloed.

-Departments hold onto information they have gathered like treasure and consider it to be their personal advantage.
+Departments hold onto information they have gathered like treasure and consider it to be for their personal advantage only.
 This results in multiple projects being run on the same topic, sometimes even in parallel!
-I again found three similar projects being run by an FMCG client that the department that hired me was unaware of.
+I found three similar projects being run by an FMCG client, that the department that hired me was unaware of.
 By working collaboratively, they were able to have more resources, both in terms of budget and personnel!
-You can imagine what that did to the completion of the project; finished in record time and well under budget!
+You can imagine what that did to the completion of all the projects.
+They were finished in record time and well under budget!
+One more happy customer!

 Have you ever heard the phrase “it’s not in my objectives” when asking for support?
-If so, then suggest that collaboration be included in everyone’s objectives.
+If so, then why not suggest that collaboration be included in everyone’s objectives?
 Change will happen – fast!

 Following on from the need for innovation, today’s businesses must be agile and flexible.
 With technology changing the way we live our lives, companies must be both ready for change and prepared to benefit when there is something relevant happening.

 Some of the best examples of Agile Marketing:

 Being agile can take many forms.
 The examples below show that it can be online, offline, or outdoor.
 Brands that are agile are where their customers are; that’s what matters.